Generalizations of Edge Overlap to Weighted and Directed Networks: Methods

-The second approach again replaces the denominator with its expectation, and the mean and variance derivations result in the expressions in Eqs. \eqref{eq:dmean2} and \eqref{eq:dvar2} (for details, see Appendix B.3.).
-Again, the expressions for the mean are equivalent for both approaches, but note that the expression for the variance using the second approach in Eq. \eqref{eq:dvar2} is equivalent to the first term of the variance resulting from the first approach in Eq. \eqref{eq:dvar}.
+The second approach again replaces the denominator with its expectation, and the mean and variance derivations result in the expressions in Eqs.
+(17) and (18) (see Appendix B.3 for details).
+Again, the expressions for the mean are equivalent for both approaches, but the expression for the variance using the second approach in Eq.~18 is equivalent to the first term of the variance resulting from the first approach in Eq.~16.

-\subsection{2.4 Simulation Studies}
+\section{Simulation Studies}

 We conducted simulation studies to evaluate the accuracy of the proposed mean and variance expressions for each version of \er edge overlap.
-We simulated 5,000 realizations of networks with $n =1,000$ nodes for various values of $p \in (0,1)$.
-The mean and variance of edge overlap was calculated for each network realization, and those values subsequently averaged over all simulations.
-We considered values of $p > 1/n$, such that the resulting average degree $np > 1$, which ensures (asymptotically) that the graphs have non-vanishing largest connected components.
+We simulated 5,000 realizations of networks with $n =1,000$ nodes in each for various values of $p \in (0,1)$.
+The mean and variance of edge overlap was calculated for each network realization, and those values were subsequently averaged over all simulations.
+We considered values of $p > 1/n$, resulting in average degree $np > 1$, and ensuring (asymptotically) that the graphs have non-vanishing giant components.
+Note that $np$ is the average in-degree as well as the average out-degree for directed networks.

 Figure \ref{fig:sims} displays the simulation results and accuracy of our approximations.
-The top row contains the results for the mean unweighted overlap (Figure \ref{fig:sims}a), mean weighted overlap (Figure \ref{fig:sims}b) and mean directed overlap (Figure \ref{fig:sims}c).
-In each plot, the red dots represent the simulated results, black lines represent the theoretical values using the first approach and blue lines the second approach.
+The top row contains the results for the mean unweighted overlap (Figure \ref{fig:sims}a), mean weighted overlap (Figure \ref{fig:sims}b), and mean directed overlap (Figure \ref{fig:sims}c).
+In each plot, the red dots represent the simulated results, black lines represent the theoretical results using the first approach, and blue lines the theoretical results using the second approach.
 Note that each expression for average overlap is equivalent for the two approaches, making only the black lines visible.
-The bottom row of panels shows the results for the variance of unweighted overlap (Figure \ref{fig:sims}d), weighted overlap (Figure \ref{fig:sims}e) and directed overlap (Figure \ref{fig:sims}f).
-In each plot, black lines represent the theoretical values using the first approach, blue lines the second approach, and the red dots the simulated values.
+The bottom row of panels shows the results for the variance of unweighted overlap (Figure \ref{fig:sims}d), weighted overlap (Figure \ref{fig:sims}e), and directed overlap (Figure \ref{fig:sims}f) using the same markers and line styles as above.